AndreaAlhena/prelude-sdk/.trae/rules/project_rules.md

 ## Properties and Methods naming conventions
 1. Private properties and methods should always be prefixed with an underscore
 2. Properties and methods should always be sorted alphabetically
+3. Properties that are optional should have a proper default value.
+In example, null for objects, empty string for strings and 0 for numbers (when possible)

 ## Import statements
 1. Always remove unused import statements